← Back to blogKnowledge worker tempted to bypass a strict website blocker—why hard app blockers fail and friction-based focus tools work better

 Every knowledge worker knows the routine.
 You have a critical deadline, a blank IDE, or a complex strategic brief to write.
 Yet, within ten minutes, your fingers autonomously execute the keyboard shortcuts for Twitter, LinkedIn, or your favorite news site.

 To solve this chronic distraction, you install a strict website blocker.
 You lock yourself out for four hours.
 But within thirty minutes, a subtle anxiety creeps in.
-You need to check a specific DM for a client project, or you simply feel trapped by your own machine.
-Suddenly, you find yourself digging into macOS terminal commands or advanced system settings trying to bypass your own digital jail.
+You need to check a specific DM for a client project, or you simply feel trapped by your own tools.
+Suddenly, you find yourself disabling the extension, switching browsers, or hunting advanced settings to bypass your own digital jail.

 If this sounds familiar, you aren’t lacking willpower.
 The truth is much simpler: this is why app blockers don't work.